This page is about expected jury payouts and settlement amounts for birth injury lawsuits.

 - chance of success at trial.

 This formula is historically the best way to evaluate a claim.
 A simple example might be an expected average verdict in the case of $40 million with a 50% chance of winning.
-The settlement value in this example is just less than $20 million.
+Roughly, the expected settlement amount for that case would be slightly less than $20 million.

-Most states that have malpractice caps that place a limit on non-economic damages.
+Your jury payout or settlement amount is not capped at your state’s non-economic damages cap.
+Most stateshave malpractice caps that place a limit on non-economic damages.
 But economic damages in birth injury cases, past and future medical care, future lost wages, and other economic damages projected over a lifetime are rarely capped.
 Those damages in serious injury birth cases can exceed $100 million.

 A critical part of the evaluation of understanding economic damages is to first understand a rather counterintuitive idea.

-In Maryland, and in most states, there is a law called the collateral source rule.
-The important part to understand about this concept is that a jury is not told that any future medical expenses or costs which may be paid by health insurance.
+In most states, there is a law called the collateral source rule.
+The important part to understand about this concept is that a jury is not told any future medical expenses or costs will be or have been paid by health insurance.

 The purpose is for the jury to give an award assuming that all of the future costs of caring for the child will be borne by the parents (and, eventually, by the child).
 Some possible future expenses may include medical expenses, rehabilitation, and therapy, specialized medical equipment, specially equipped vehicles, long-term assisted living centers, and in-home care.